johnnyfivepi/tailscale-on-raspberry-pi/README.md

        - In the **General** tab:
            - Set a hostname.
            - Set the username and password.
              - **Note**: While it's okay to keep the default `pi` username, to ensure security, I highly recommend leveraging a **password manager** to generate and securely store a **strong, unique password**.
 While Tailscale secures the connection itself, once your Raspberry Pi is connected to the network, it may be accessible to devices on your network--particularly if you set it up as an exit node.
-Creatinging a strong password and storing it securely in a password manager not only protects your Raspberry Pi from unauthorized access but also simplifies managing and remembering your credentials.
+Creating a strong password and storing it securely in a password manager not only protects your Raspberry Pi from unauthorized access but also simplifies managing and remembering your credentials.
            - Configure wireless LAN by entering your Wi-Fi's **SSID and password**, and select your **two-character country code** from the dropdown menu.
            - Set locale settings by designating your **time zone** and your **keyboard layout**.
        - In the **Services** tab: